FrancescaFrisoni/MPCDF_HPC/README.md

 scp -r username@raven.mpcdf.mpg.de:/raven/u/username/dir_to_copy path_to_target_directory_on_local_machine
 ```

-## Using the cluster after the first installation:
+## Using the cluster after the first installation: FF

-FF: *To keep in mind*
+*To keep in mind*

 Every time you change the cluster R script (in case of errors here), you need to reload it from the local terminal.

 When changed the slrm file, it is already in Raven so just need to save the changes.

 If working in the terminal is too abstract, you can download FileZilla as platform to communicate with the Cluster.

 About the R script to load into Raven: remember to

 - load the libraries at the beginning of the script

 - set the working directories to Raven and not your local machine

 - save the results of your analyses as Rdata, pdf, png, csv etc to the raven specified directories

 -- the script needs to be completely detatched from your local machine to be able to work well

-FF: *Steps to follow each time*
+ *Steps to follow each time*
 For Linux.

 Local terminal: sudo openfortivpn

 Open a new terminal page: ssh username@raven.mpcdf.mpg.de - after adding your password and OTP, this page becomes the connection to raven as: username@raven01

 Here you can check what is already in your deposit: username@raven01:~> ls -l

 If needed, you can load more files from your local machine: open a new page into your local terminal(not the same one of the vpn), and load new files with scp path_to_file_on_local_machine username@raven.mpcdf.mpg.de:/raven/u/username/ (see above)

 If you need to access the slrm file to change it (memory, time, new script):
 - only to visualize it: username@raven01:~> cat oneJob_apptainer.slrm

 - to access and edit the file: username@raven01:~> nano oneJob_apptainer.slrm

 - after editing: ctrl O to save the changes, press ENTER to save the name of the file, ctrl X to exit the editing page

 After everything is ready, you can open a screen and submit the batch job: username@raven01:~> sbatch oneJob_apptainer.slrm -- Submitted batch job 16681835

 If job failed, debug as above: username@raven01:~> ls ./myproject/messages/ -- username@raven01:~> cat ./myproject/messages/job.err_16681835

 After correcting the mistake, re-submit the batch job.
 If you had to change the R code, remember to load it again with scp from your local terminal.

 When job completed, download results into local machine from the local terminal: scp username@raven.mpcdf.mpg.de:/raven/u/username/file_to_copy path_to_target_directory_on_local_machine